The Different Types Of Bipolar Disorder And How To Treat Them

 • Preoccupation with death and suicidal ideation

-You may have noticed that these depressive symptoms are identical to those of major depression, and you would be correct.
+You may have noticed that symptoms of a depressive episode are identical to those of major depression, and you would be correct.
 Mania, to some degree, will always be present in bipolar disorder; without it, it would just be depression.
 In some episodes, there might never be depression, but in others, they can be mixed.

 Next, you will learn about how these kinds of episodes are essential in helping to determine which of the types of bipolar disorder a person will be diagnosed with.